 - Click make it, prepare and load matt, choose card selection on the design space and press go.

-Hints and Tips for making paper-cuts with the Cricut Maker
+Hints and Tips for following a paper cut tutorial with the Cricut Maker

 When choosing the size of your crafting project, use your Cricut cutting matt for guidance.
 If using a photo frame I generally place it on top of the matt to ensure my sizing is 100% accurate.
 You can then change accordingly on the design space where you can access many free Cricut images to add to your design.